 3. Putting decorations away.

 Last but not least, what I dislike about winter is the necessity to bring the Christmas decorations down.
-With the lights and garlands and ornaments up, the house looks like a perpetual party.
+With the lights, garlands, and ornaments up, the house looks like a perpetual party.
 The house is scented with spice and pine, and there are joyous carols being played on every station.
-After new years eve, the inevitable need to cut the party out the animal and to get back to business occurs alongside the removal of all things festive.
-While I know there is a time for everything, when the walls are barren of seasonal decor I can’t help but feel a little remorseful.
+After New Year’s Eve, the inevitable need to cut the party out of the animal and to get back to business occurs alongside the removal of all things festive.
+While I know there is a time for everything, when the walls are barren of seasonal decor, I can’t help but feel a little remorseful.
 When the special ornaments are put away, the stockings are folded, and the tree has been removed from its stand, it is with a feeling of wistful accomplishment of another year passed and a feeling of hope and optimism for the new year.

 Orange Pineapple Bread